White-cheeked Laughingthrush

 About the White-cheeked Laughingthrush

 The White-cheeked Laughingthrush belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live average 5-8 years, with a maximum recorded of 12 years..
+These birds typically live average lifespan is 6-9 years, with the oldest known individual reaching 12 years..

 How to Identify a White-cheeked Laughingthrush